Hands-On cGMP Biomanufacturing of Vectors for Gene Therapy

 A 30% discount is available to faculty/staff working in academic environments.

-A 40% discount is available for NIIMBL members for the "Hands-On cGMP Biomanufacturing of Vectors for Gene Therapy" course
+A 40% discount is available for NIIMBL members for the "Hands-On cGMP Biomanufacturing of Vectors for Gene Therapy" and "Hands-on Essentials of Automation for Biomanufacturing" courses.

 Check out BTEC’s professional development certificate program for an additional way to save money on short course costs.